-In 2016, the Ontario government amended Ontario Regulation 178/11 under the Pension Benefits Act to provide additional "stage 3" solvency funding relief measures for certain public sector plans.
+In 2016, the Ontario government amended Ontario Regulation 178/11 under the Pension Benefits Act to provide additional stage 2 solvency funding relief measures for certain public sector plans.
 Regulation 350/16 requires the University to make minimum special payments sufficient to liquidate 25% of the solvency deficiency over seven years and to cover interest applied on the remaining 75% of the solvency deficit not being amortized, with the amended solvency funding requirement funded over seven years beginning July 1, 2018.
-Under this amended regulation, annual minimum required going concern special payments are \$44.5 million starting July 1, 2017 , and annual solvency special payments are an additional \$21.3 million starting July 1, 2018 after giving effect to the one-year deferral provision related to the start of required solvency payments under the temporary solvency funding rules.
+Under this amended regulation, annual minimum required going concern special payments are \$44.5 million starting July 1, 2017 2, and annual solvency special payments are an additional \$21.3 million starting July 1, 2018 after giving effect to the one-year deferral provision related to the start of required solvency payments under the temporary solvency funding rules.
 However, the University expects this drop in required funding to be temporary due to the new pension funding rules being implemented by the Province (see below) and, therefore, the University will continue to budget for higher special payments in the short and medium term.

-&lt;sup>1 Subsequently increased in stages to \$122.2 million per year by 2020-21 via the Budget Report, last approved by Governing Council on April 7, 2016.
+1 Subsequently increasing in stages to \$137.2 million per year by 2023-24 via the Budget Report, last approved by Governing Council on April 4, 2019.

-&lt;sup>2 The July 1, 2017 actuarial valuation is a required filing valuation.
+2 The July 1, 2017 actuarial valuation was a required filing valuation.